5 injured in 5-vehicle crash on LIE, police say

 1 seriously hurt, 4 injured in 5-vehicle crash on LIE, police say

-The westbound Long Island Expressway at Exit 53, which was closed after a serious five-vehicle crash Tuesday morning, reopened about seven hours after the accident, according to Suffolk County police.
+The westbound Long Island Expressway at Exit 53, which was closed after a serious five-vehicle crash Tuesday morning, reopened about seven hours after the collision, according to Suffolk County police.

 The crash site was located just west of westbound Exit 53 on the Brentwood-Commack border.